Children's Readings

 "Why don't you come up and touch it," Jerri answered.

 With her teacher's permission, everyone in the class came up and touched Squeeze, even the girls.
-At first, a few students squealed when the felt the leathery smooth skin of the snake.
+At first, a few students squealed when they felt the leathery smooth skin of the snake.
 But fear turned to interest.
 At the end of the presentation, Jerri returned Squeeze to its cage.
 The boys were still excited.
 But the girls were no longer stepping back.
 Some of them smiled.
 One of the girls actually agreed that Jerri's presentation was the best science class they had in a long time.

 Why were some of the students in Jerri's class afraid?
 Because snakes are strange creatures with evil reputations.
 But, once you know how to handle a non-poisonous snake, the fear usually goes away.

 Like Jerri, Moses showed the people they did not have to fear the snake.
-Unlike Jerri, Moses told the people did not have to fear even poisonous snakes.
+Unlike Jerri, Moses told the people they did not have to fear even poisonous snakes.
 As long as they looked up to God and trusted in his power.

 Jerri held up Squeeze to show her class they had nothing to fear.
 Moses held up a bronze snake to show the Israelite they had nothing to fear.
 As long as we look up to God, we will have nothing to fear.